neeeekitos/DoDiDone/Readme.md

 ![image](https://user-images.githubusercontent.com/57397713/110298714-30f4d980-7ff5-11eb-8ba6-90549537e0d0.png)

-alt XQuartz Security Stettings
+5. $ defaults write org.xquartz.X11 enable_iglx -bool true

-Restart your Mac and start XQuartz again`
+6. Restart your Mac and start XQuartz again`

 $ open -a XQuartz

-Check if XQuartz is setup and running correctly
+7. Check if XQuartz is setup and running correctly

 $ ps aux | grep Xquartz

-Ensure that XQuartz is running similar to this: `/opt/X11/bin/Xquartz :0 -listen tcp
+8. Ensure that XQuartz is running similar to this: `/opt/X11/bin/Xquartz :0 -listen tcp

 :0 means the display is running on display port 0 Important is that its not saying –nolisten tcp which would block any X11 forwarding to the X11 display.

-Allow X11 forwarding via xhost
+9. Allow X11 forwarding via xhost

 $ xhost +